 3.1 Space segment

 The space segment comprises the QZSS satellites, which function as “celestial” reference points, emitting precisely time-encoded navigation signals from space.
-The operational constellation of three satellites operates in 24-hour orbits with an apogee of 39 970 km and a perigee of 31 602 km.
-Each of the three satellites is placed in its own separate orbital plane inclined 45° relative to the Equator.
-The orbital planes are equally separated (i.e. phased 120 apart) and the satellites are phased such that there is always one satellite visible at a high elevation angle from Japan.
+The operational constellation of seven satellites consists of both non-geostationary orbit and geostationary orbit satellites.
+The non-geostationary orbit satellites operate in 24-hour orbits with an apogee altitude of 39 970 km and a perigee altitude of 31 602 km.
+Each of the non-geostationary orbit satellites is placed in its own separate orbital plane inclined 45° relative to the Equator.
+The orbital planes are equally separated and the satellites are phased such that there is always one satellite visible at a high elevation angle from Japan.
+The geostationary orbit locations are under investigation.

+Two active back-up satellites are also under investigation to satisfy the system requirement to provide navigation capabilities with the QZSS constellation with a minimum of seven satellites.

 The satellite is a three-axis stabilized vehicle.
 The major elements of its principal navigation payload are the atomic frequency standard for accurate timing, the processor to store navigation data, the PRN signal assembly for generating the ranging signal, and the 1.2/1.6 GHz band transmitting antenna whose shaped-beam gain pattern radiates near-uniform power of signals at the four 1.2/1.6 GHz band frequencies to users on or near the surface of the Earth.
 The dual-frequency transmission (e.g. L1 and L2) is to permit correction of ionospheric delays in signal propagation time.

 3.2 Control segment